 The soft lighting, gentle camera movement and romantic score by Radiohead's Jonny Greenwood regularly contrast with rising tension in this oppressive love triangle where everyone is constantly taking the measure of everyone else.

-To accompany the film’s Dutch premiere on Friday 2 February in the Grote Zaal in 'de Doelen', the Rotterdam Philharmonic Orchestra will perform live the film music composed by Radiohead’s Jonny Greenwood.
+To accompany the film’s Dutch premiere on Friday 2 February in the Grote Zaal in 'de Doelen', the Rotterdam Philharmonic Orchestra performed the film music composed by Radiohead’s Jonny Greenwood live.
 Greenwood previously wrote the highly praised score for Anderson’s There Will Be Blood.
-This 100-year-old orchestra will be supplemented by a number of musicians from the London Contemporary Orchestra (LCO), which performed the music for the recording of the soundtrack.
-Specially for this occasion, theorchestra will be directed by LCO conductor Robert Ames.
+This 100-year-old orchestra was supplemented by a number of musicians from the London Contemporary Orchestra (LCO), which performed the music for the recording of the soundtrack.
+Specially for this occasion, the orchestra was directed by LCO conductor Robert Ames.